databento/databento-cpp/README.md

 The official C++ client library for [Databento](https://databento.com).
 The client supports both streaming live and historical data through similar interfaces.

-**Please note:** this client currently supports historical data and is under active development as Databento prepares to launch live data.
+**Please note:** this client currently only supports historical data and is under active development as Databento prepares to launch live data.

 ## Usage